Exponential decay for the near-critical scaling limit of the planar Ising model: Exponential decay on the lattice

-If $G^{comp}(a,L)$ occurs, then there is a $*$-path (i.e., one that can use both nearest neighbor and diagonal edges) from $\partial_1 A(L,2L)$ to $\partial_2 A(L,2L)$ such that each vertex in this path is not connected via $A(L,2L)$ to $g$.
-We note that if $A_{1,3}^a$ is good then there is no such $*$-path (with the cluster of each vertex on the path does not contain $g$) from the inner box to the outer boundary of $A_{1,3}^a$.
-The rest of the proof of \eqref{eqFK2} is similar to that of \eqref{eqFK1}. \end{proof}
+If $G^{comp}(a,L)$ occurs, then there is a $*$-path (i.e., one that can use both nearest neighbor and diagonal edges) from $\partial_1 A^a(L,2L)$ to $\partial_2 A^a(L,2L)$ such that each vertex in this path is not connected via $A^a(L,2L)$ to $g$.
+We note that if $A_{N,3N}^a$ is good then there is no such $*$-path (with the cluster of each vertex on the path not containing $g$) from the inner box to the outer boundary of $A_{N,3N}^a$.
+The rest of the proof of \eqref{eqFK2} is similar to that of \eqref{eqFK1} except that here we take $N_1(h)>N_0(h)$ in order to avoid a prefactor in \eqref{eqFK2}. \end{proof}